 Writers and authors develop written content for a wide range of publications.
 Self-employed or freelance writers make up about two-thirds of the writing workforce, with many writers working part-time or on a flexible schedule.
 To be a writer, you must have excellent writing skills and be proficient with a computer to stay in touch with sources, conduct research and work with editors.
-The median pay for writers in 2015 was $60,250.
-The field is only expected to grow by 2 percent between 2014 and 2024, which is slower than average for all occupations.
+The median pay for writers in 2017 was $61,820.
+The field is expected to grow by eight percent between 2016 and 2026, which is as fast as average for all occupations.

 When the internet took off, the freelancing environment changed.
 Freelancers now compete with writers worldwide instead of locally or nationally.
 Many international writers can afford to charge lower rates than U.S. writers do.
-Try to avoid competing on internet writing marketplaces for low paying jobs but focus instead on building your client base with customers willing to pay for your talent.
+Try to avoid competing on internet writing marketplaces for low paying jobs.
+Focus instead on building your client base with customers willing to pay for your talent.

 Choose a niche

 As you start your freelance writing career, you may write about a variety of topics to land assignments.
 This should help you discover the niches that interest you and pay well.
 Try to focus and write more in those areas so you can develop your expertise, portfolio and writing credentials.
 Your niche may be financial services, health care, technology, real estate, travel, fashion, children, pets or many others.